WHAT TO SEE IN DA NANG, VIETNAM?

 6. Check out the traditional fishermen on the beach

 You can see these basket boats all along the southern coast of Vietnam.
-Apparently the origin of these boats started during the French colonial era.
-As the french increased taxes on boat, fishermen designed those baskets which they could use as boats.
+Apparently, the origin of these boats started during the French colonial era.
+As the French increased taxes on boats, fishermen designed those baskets which they could use as boats.
 Without paying tax obviously.

-We can only imagine that it’s not easy to manoeuvre a basket boats due to its round shape without any keel.
+We can only imagine that it’s not easy to maneuver a basket boat due to its round shape without any keel.

 7. Check out the Dragon Bridge

 With a length of 666m, the Dragon Bridge is the symbol of the city of Da Nang.
 It is especially beautiful at night with great illuminations.

 Check it out on the weekend at 9pm as fire comes out of the head of the Dragon at each end of the bridge combined with water performance!
 A great show in Da Nang and it’s free.